nkunjal/TwitterBot/README.md

 # TwitterBot
-Created a website that outputs a random tweet from Twitter that contains a user inputed code word.
+A website that outputs a random tweet from Twitter that contains a key-word that the user inputs to the website.